 - We successfully obtained a 1-year Intra-Company Transfer work permit for the client in January 2020 and relevant permits for the family later on;

-- But in March 2020, all our strategy and plans were stopped by the COVID-19 pandemic and travel restrictions imposed by the Canadian authorities;
+- But in March 2020, all our strategies and plans were stopped by the COVID-19 pandemic and travel restrictions imposed by the Canadian authorities;

 - Because the client had a work visa approved before the travel restrictions, he could travel to Canada and obtain his work permit at the border;